Floer trajectories and stabilizing divisors: Coherent perturbations

 \begin{definition} For any connected type $\Gamma$ we denote by $\M_\Gamma(\ul{L},D)$ the space of adapted stable Floer trajectories of type $\Gamma$.
 If $\Gamma$ is disconnected then ${\M}_\Gamma(\ul{L},D)$ is the product of the moduli spaces for the connected components of $\Gamma$. \end{definition}

 The Behrend-Manin morphisms in Definition \ref{bmgraphs} naturally extend to graphs labelled by homotopy classes.
 For example, to say that $\Gamma$ is obtained from $\Gamma'$ by (Collapsing an edge) means that if $v',v''$ are identified then the homotopy classes of the components satisfy $d(v) = d(v')+d(v'')$ using the natural additive structure on homotopy classes of maps, and the labelling of edges of $\Gamma'$ by intersection multiplicities, intersection degree and tangencies is induced from that of $\Gamma$.
-There is a partial order on combinatorial types of stable trajectories corresponding to the inclusion relation on strata.
-We write $\Gamma < \Gamma'$ if $\Gamma$ is obtained from $\Gamma'$ by collapsing edges or making edges finite or non-zero.
+There is a partial order on combinatorial types of stable trajectories generated by relations $\Gamma < \Gamma'$ if $\Gamma$ is obtained from $\Gamma'$ by collapsing edges or making edges finite or non-zero.
+Whenever $\Gamma < \Gamma'$ we have an inclusion of strata $\M_\Gamma(\ul{L},D) \subset \ol{\M}_{\Gamma'}(\ul{L},D)$.

 The following is an immediate consequence of the definition of coherent family of domain-dependent almost complex structures in Definition \ref{coherent}:

 \begin{proposition} Suppose that $\ul{J} = (J_\Gamma)$ is a coherent family of perturbation data.
 Then \begin{enumerate} \item {\rm (Cutting edges)} If $\Gamma'$ is obtained from $\Gamma$ by cutting a edge connecting strip components, then there is an embedding ${\M}_{\Gamma}(\ul{L},D) \to {\M}_{\Gamma'}(\ul{L},D)$ whose image is the space of stable marked trajectories of type $\Gamma'$ whose values at the markings corresponding to the cut edges agree. \item {\rm (Collapsing edges/making edges finite or non-zero)} If $\Gamma'$ is obtained from $\Gamma$ by collapsing an edge or making an edge finite or non-zero, then there is an embedding of moduli spaces ${\M}_{\Gamma}(\ul{L},D) \to \ol{\M}_{\Gamma'}(\ul{L},D)$. \item[(d)] {\rm (Products)} if $\Gamma$ is the disjoint union of $\Gamma_1$ and $\Gamma_2$ then $\M_\Gamma(\ul{L},D)$ is the product of $\M_{\Gamma_1}(\ul{L},D)$ and $\M_{\Gamma_2}(\ul{L},D)$. \end{enumerate} \end{proposition}